platipodium/vinos/doc/odd/paper.md

 Its **scope** is the German North sea small-scale fisheries.
 This encompasses some 300 vessels based in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone (EEZ).
 The target species is currently restricted to the most important ones: plaice, sole and brown shrimp, but is in principle extensible to further target species like Norwegian lobster or whiting.

 The **intended audience** of the ABM are marine researchers and government agencies concerned with spatial planning, environmental status assessment, and climate change mitigation.
 It can also assist in a stakeholder dialogue with tourism and fishers to contextualize the complexity of the interactions between fisheries economics, changing resources and regulatory restrictions.
-It is intended to be used for scenario development for future sustainable fisheries at the German North Sea coast.
+It is intended to be used for communication of and scenario development for future sustainable fisheries at the German North Sea coast.

 ## Entities, state variables, and scales